In this section, we will go over

 Users in Group vs Users in Newsletters

-Sometimes you will notice that the number of users in a group are more than the users sent a newsletter.
+Sometimes you will notice that the number of users in a group is more than the users sent a newsletter.

-This is the result of users that have turned off their subscription to PostBeyond.
+This is the result of users that have turned off their subscriptions to PostBeyond.
 Unsubscribing to any type of PostBeyond email removes you from all emails, including updates.

-Sometimes you may notice that a user has clicks on the content but are showing 0 opens on the email.
+Sometimes you may notice that a user has clicked on the content but is showing 0 opens on the email.